-The School of Speech-Language Pathology and Audiology offers a Master of Arts degree in Speech-Language Pathology.
+The School of Speech-Language Pathology and Audiology offers a Master of Arts degree in Speech-Language Pathology in addition to a Master of Arts in Child Life.
 The program in speech-language pathology is designed to lead to professional licensure by the State of Ohio Board of Speech-Language Pathology and Audiology.